novaspirit/pi-hosted/docs/throttled.md

 ![Throttled Error Power Problems](https://raw.githubusercontent.com/novaspirit/pi-hosted/master/docs/images/throttled-red-power-problem.png)

 1. Undervolted means you aren't providing enough power.
-This typically happens because you have an attached device that is pulling too much power or you have a power supply not producing enough power to run everything.
+This typically happens because you have an attached device or devices that is pulling too much power or you have a power supply not producing enough power to run everything.

    - If you are running something that is pulling too much power than you can use an active power hub to provide more power and get around the issue.